molly-cutler/molly-cutler.github.io/_pages/about.md

 <b>As a sociolinguistic researcher, I focus on language variation — both between and within dialects/communities.</b> In particular, I'm curious about how social identity and linguistic structure (especially syntax) are intertwined.
 One way in which I study this is by examining linguistic and social constraints on variation.
 When language users have a choice between different linguistic forms that convey (essentially) the same content, what information — structural, social, cognitive — plays a role in determining the form they ultimately utter?
 I'm interested in how such constraints may vary across dialects, communities of practice, and registers, and in what they can show us about formal syntax and about the nature of variation writ large.
 I often use corpus methodologies to pursue these questions.

-<b>On the psycholinguistics/acquisition front, I'm interested in processes of learning in the face of semantic ambiguity, and in the acquisition of variation.</b> I've investigated how active information-seeking strategies might facilitate the acquisition of new words at ambiguous levels of specificity.
-I also have a line of research focusing on the ways in which language learners come to understand the shared meanings of the variants of a sociolinguistic variable, as well as how such learners might (or might not) acquire constraints on variation.
+<b>On the psycholinguistics front, I'm interested in processes of learning in the face of semantic ambiguity, and in the acquisition of variation.</b> I've investigated how active information-seeking strategies might facilitate the acquisition of new words that are ambiguous with regards to their specificity.
+I also have investigated the ways in which young children come to understand the shared meanings of the variants of a sociolinguistic variable, as well as how such learners might (or might not) acquire constraints on variation.

-<b>Languages</b> I've worked with include English (various dialects/communities of practice/genres), Korean, Hwanyle/Kulaale, and Shona; I'm also interested in Yiddish and in French and other Romance languages.

 <b>I am passionate about and have been involved with endangered language documentation and revitalization, as well as science communication and outreach.</b> I value research that supports community involvement and language rights/justice in general.